 Step 7 - Glue the 5 steps in place as you did the pervious set of steps.
 Slot part 1b into position and glue together.
-Repeat for the other half of the main bridge.
+Repeat for the other half of the main bridge if you shortened the main span, if you left it full length this can all be done in one go.

-Step 8 - For the ends of the main bridge section which will have steps attached at a 90 degree angle you will need to sand back the shorter side (circled in photograph 8) by 1mm.
+Step 8 - For the ends of the main bridge section which will have steps (circled in photograph 8) so that it is flush with the bottom step.
+For any